tsilva/curriculum-vitae/README.md

 - **Client:** Rocksauce Studios (through Toptal)
 - **Technologies:** iOS, Objective-C

-SpeakWrite is an application where the user can record something he says, and have it transcribed to text within a short period of time (the recorded speech is sent over to human transcribers).
+SpeakWrite is an application that allows users to record audio and have it transcribed into text by human transcribers within a short period.

-Fixed many critical bugs in several parts of the app.
-It was a challenging project because the existing code-base was very messy.
+I resolved numerous critical bugs across various parts of the app, which was particularly challenging due to the messy and disorganized existing codebase.

 - [Gallery](https://photos.app.goo.gl/53FXNdxeBmqoqXzs7)